Actively seeking alternatives to Dash Hudson? We’ve got the top ten Dash Hudson competitors for you to compare.

 Some of Socialinsider’s comparable features include:

 First things first, let’s look at how Socialinsider and Dash Hudson compare when it comes to competitive data and insights.
-As we mentioned previously, Dash Hudson only provides competitor insights with its Advance plan that starts at $1,599/month.
+As I’ve mentioned previously, Dash Hudson only provides competitor insights with its Advance plan that starts at $1,599/month.

-First of all, Dash Hudson only provides competitive details for three platforms: YouTube, X/Twitter, and Instagram.
+Moving on, Dash Hudson only provides competitive details for three platforms: YouTube, X/Twitter, and Instagram.
 Comparatively, Socialinsider lets you view competitor performance across even more platforms.

 Socialinsider’s competitive analysis tools are also extremely easy to use.
 Simply add social accounts you want to compare your own brand’s performance to and start navigating through benchmarks and competitor reports.

-Victor Mukubvu, Digital Marketing Analyst at Mitsubishi Electric, is a big fan of Socialinsider’s competitive analysis, saying, “It saved me time gathering data and allowed me to be more proactive in using the information gathered.”
+“It saved me time gathering data and allowed me to be more proactive in using the information gathered.”

-Yana Bushmeleva, COO and Partner at Fashionbi, is a big fan of this feature, saying, “Our team became more efficient.
+is a big fan of this feature, saying, “Our team became more efficient.
 We do not need to spend time on data gathering.
 Instead, we can focus on insights and analysis.”

 As we’ve mentioned, the price difference between Socialinsiders and Dash Hudson is astronomical.
 Easily get started with a top tier social media analytics and benchmarking tool for just $99/month with Socialinsiders.